DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

  - Not every dead body in Nipton has the same face anymore, and they are now named Nipton Residents
  - Not every Legionary looks the same
  - The Nipton Pit Stop Ambush has the previous victims nearby; the boss also has a .44 magnum
+ - Restored Vulpes' Pre-Release appearance

  NOVAC
  - Added a Mechanic who can repair your stuff near the garage
  - Added 4 new guards who patrol the area
  - Ranger Andy can be seen roaming around outside
- - No-bark Noonan actually has Ol' Sticky, and pulls it out when he threatens you
+ - No-Bark Noonan actually has Ol' Sticky, and pulls it out when he threatens you
+ - No-Bark’s Strength check to “make him talk” is an Intimidation check
  - Chris Haversam gets his own hotel room after moving

  NCRCF & GOODSPRINGS